gauravmeee/My_md_Notes/👨‍🚒📚 CS Exam/📕 OOPS/▶️✔️ Tutorial_OOPS (Harry).md

 #### `this` keyword

-This: `this` is a keyword which is a pointer which points to the object which invokes the member function If you want to return an object, using  `this` is the only way.
+This: ==`this` is a keyword which is a pointer which points to the object which invokes the member function== If you want to return an object, using  `this` is the only way.

 Use `this` keyword to refer the object